AmbireTech/adex-protocol/README.md

 An OCEAN channel is an on-chain committment that off-chain events that meet certain conditions will transpire during a certain time period.

-The delivery commitment (`DeliveryCommitment`) is a specific use of an OCEAN channel.
+The delivery commitment (`Commitment`) is a specific use of an OCEAN channel.

 The result of an OCEAN channel can be used in on-chain logic.
 In the case of the delivery commitment, the reward will be sent to the publisher on success, or back to the advertiser on failure.